Quadrifolium/TFinMedia/en-GB/20150518 财经天下周刊(Economic Weekly).md

 From the second half of 2011, Time Fengjun regularly released cover videos of WANG Jun-kai and others.
 To the agency, these attempts brought in surprising results.
 In 2012, WANG Jun-kai and WANG Yuan's cover of "Yige Xiang Xiatian, Yige Xiang Qiutian"(一个像夏天，一个像秋天, literally: "One Likes Summer, One Likes Autumn") caused the first extensive attention.
-This video had been forwarded over 80,000 times on Sina Weibo, and was viewed over 5 million times up to September 2012.
+This video had been reposted over 80,000 times on Sina Weibo, and was viewed over 5 million times up to September 2012.

 "Clover" Xiao-mian-li knew WANG Yuan and WANG Jun-kai at a dinner party, when her friend found the video for her.
 Her first impression is that the boys were quite plain at singing, but the looks still attracted her.
 Like many other "Clovers", Xiao-mian-li started paying attention to their Weibo accounts, and searching for their covers on video sites.

 Time Fengjun didn't disappoint these early supporters, more cover videos were published on the web.
 Thereafter, WANG Yuan and WANG Jun-kai covered songs like "Dang Ai Yi Cheng Wangshi"(当爱已成往事, literally: "When Love Becomes the Past") and "Yangcong"(洋葱, Onion).
-These songs were not only hot on Weibo and video sites, but also forwarded by the original singers.
+These songs were not only hot on Weibo and video sites, but also reposted by the original singers.
 The cover video of "Yangcong" was recommended by Ashin(阿信) from Taiwan, and broadcast on CTi TV(中天電視, Chung T'ien Television) as a hot topic.
 After the stir, the followers of WANG Jun-kai's Weibo account increased from 20,000 to 150,000 in one week.